Germany’s Seaplane Cruisers

 as seaplane carriers.

-here to order this great game!
+here to order Jutland!

 Mike Bennighof is president of Avalanche Press and holds a doctorate in history from Emory University.
 A Fulbright Scholar and award-winning journalist, he has published over 100 books, games and articles on historical subjects.